What is Hyperopia?

 Glasses are often prescribed for patients with farsightedness.
 This corrects for the refractive error, allowing them to see well.
 Like treatments for myopia, treatments for hyperopia are designed to refract or bend light so that it focuses on the retina of each eye, either through corrective lenses or by reshaping the cornea.

 At a young age, depending on the degree of hyperopia, eyeglasses or contacts are usually the first option.
 Refractive LASIK Eye Surgery is a popular treatment that eliminates the need for contacts or eyeglasses.
-Refractive eye surgery is usually not performed until the patient’s eyes have finished growing; usually around the age of 21.
+Refractive eye surgery is usually not performed until the patient’s eyes have finished growing, which happens around the age of 21.

 With proper treatment, vision can be corrected and symptoms reduced.